-Major snowstorm hits Europe, U.K., as temperatures plummet
+Major snowstorm hits Europe, U.K. as temperatures plummet

 The prime minister of the Netherlands has promised that, if canals freeze, ice skating will be permitted — so long as residents obey social distancing protocols.

-Below-average temperatures look to persist across much of Europe through at least mid- to late February, part of the same chain of events bringing bitter cold to much of the North Central United States.
+Below-average temperatures look to persist across much of Europe through at least mid to late February, part of the same chain of events bringing bitter cold to much of the North Central United States.

 A disrupted polar vortex is allowing cold to spill out of high latitudes across the Arctic, sending lobes of frigid cold south into Europe, Asia and North America.